2018 marks the ten-year anniversary for both the Apple App Store and Android Market, and both are growing faster than ever.

 How can Branch help?

-In addition to leveraging People-Based Attribution, the most strategic apps are able to create their own walled gardens, where they keep users engaged and converting.
+In addition to leveraging Branch’s attribution, the most strategic apps are able to create their own walled gardens, where they keep users engaged and converting.
 Curious how you can optimize your cross-platform users for maximum growth and retention?
 Check out our collection of critical observations from our 2018 Mobile Growth Handbook and our 2018 Branch Industry Report: Mobile Trends in Focus!